D76X/Loggers/Notes/Python.md

 ## Excerpt from the VSCODE Python REPL

-In the following it is shown how to check and change the working directory of the Python REPL whic is alos repeated here [How do I "cd" in Python?](https://stackoverflow.com/questions/431684/how-do-i-cd-in-python)
+In the following it is shown how to check and change the working directory of the Python REPL whic is also repeated here [How do I "cd" in Python?](https://stackoverflow.com/questions/431684/how-do-i-cd-in-python)

 Windows PowerShell
 Copyright (C) Microsoft Corporation.
 All rights reserved.